Thyroid Medication Dosage & Conversion Chart (All Medications)

 Here are the most common things that do this:

 • Your weight (4) – The more weight you have the more thyroid hormone you are likely to need.
 Your thyroid controls your metabolism and the more weight you have the more energy you may need to burn.
-We use to dose thyroid hormone based on weight alone (some doctors still do this) for this reason.
+We used to dose thyroid hormone based on weight alone (some doctors still do this) for this reason.

 • Recent weight gain – A recent change in your weight is going to impact how your body utilizes thyroid hormone.
 This will probably result in an INCREASED demand for thyroid hormone in your body.